kanakawai-maui/olelo-honua/README.md

 > **Note**: Free models, such as OpenRouterProvider, come with a token limit.
 Ensure your usage stays within the allowed quota to avoid interruptions.

-Select the provider that aligns with your application's specific needs (and performance requirements).
+Select the provider that aligns with your application's specific needs (and performance requirements) 🌟.

 ## Caching

-Translations are cached for performance reasons.
-Caching helps reduce the number of API calls to translation providers, which is especially important when using free or limited-tier services that have strict quotas.
-By storing translations locally, you can avoid exceeding these quotas and ensure consistent performance.
-To clear the translations cache, use the following command:
+Translations are cached to keep things running smoothly and to cut down on API calls to translation providers.
+This is super handy if you're using free or limited-tier services with strict quotas.
+By saving translations locally, you avoid hitting those limits and keep performance steady.
+If you ever need to clear the cache, just run this command:

 ```bash
 rm -rf .translations_cache.json